 Cyber-attacks increase during challenging times

 Information security is critical at all times, but especially during times of emergency.
 A good example is the global epidemic.
 In 2020, cyberattacks doubled.
 Hospitals and pharmaceutical companies, for example, were badly affected.
 Many organisations have also been harmed by the widespread adoption of remote working, which leaves them more vulnerable to attack by hackers.
 No one can predict a crisis, but any organisation dealing with data should be prepared for the worst.
+Additionally, providing secure and reliable equipment to remote workers becomes crucial in ensuring a robust defence against potential cybersecurity threats.
+Additionally, providing secure and reliable equipment to remote workers becomes crucial in ensuring a robust defence against potential cybersecurity threats.

 Cyber-attacks are getting more sophisticated